Icarus Transfigured by m. l. teague (page 70)

 She had come back, but did not wake him.

 His hand, seized with something, flittered through dust.
 A strategy was coordinated whereby he was able to stretch as far as the edge of the glove compartment, and over the ragged passenger seat.
-After thinking he had poked into every cubbyhole, the cell phone was located behind his head.
+After thinking he had poked into every cubbyhole, the phone was located behind his head.

-His ears were dull with fluid, yet a tone thrummed his eardrum.
+His ears were dull with fluid, yet a vibrating tone thrummed his eardrum.
 Pressing the mouthpiece to his cracked lips, he tried to summon words, but the phone slipped from his hand and back into its fissure.
 His mind followed it down, as to create a space to hold it.
 Yet the world—his world—was now only big enough to accommodate a single thought.

 Chapter Thirty/ Back/ Contents Page